 Open the Functions.PHP (find it in the theme editor section) file in the theme section.
 Copy the GA tracking code and paste after <body > tag.

 5. Google Tag Manager

 Google tag manager helps you to organize tags on your site.
-As a beginner you can safely leave this step as of now and later, you can switch to this.
+As a beginner, you can safely ignore this step as of now.
+Later, you can switch to this.
 You can easily Get Started with Google Tag Manager with the guide by Conversion XL.